justin-napolitano/cv/index.md

 ---
 slug: github-cv
-title: Automated Build and Deployment of a Personal CV with ML Projects
+title: Automating a Personal CV Website with Python and Sphinx
 repo: justin-napolitano/cv
 githubUrl: https://github.com/justin-napolitano/cv
 generatedAt: '2025-11-23T08:48:43.170899Z'
 source: github-auto
 summary: >-
-  Technical overview of a personal CV site repository featuring build automation, deployment scripts, Sphinx documentation, backups, and machine learning experiments.
+  Explore the infrastructure and automation techniques used to build and maintain a personal CV website with integrated machine learning projects.
 tags:
   - automation
   - sphinx